joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 ##### Plan
 1. Setup development environments on all team members' workstations and practice the continuous integration process (push / pull workflow) using our own feature branches.
-2. Setup Jira to setup our scrum environment and document our sprints.
+2. Use Jira to setup our scrum environment and document our sprints.
-3. Create the first page of our web application (US001).
+3. Create the first page of our web application.
-4. Create a first instance of the game on our website (US004).
+4. Create a first instance of the game on our website.
-5. Create a first draft of our data model and implement this in MongoDB (US002, US003).
+5. Create a first draft of our data model and implement this in MongoDB.
 6. Begin JavaScript and API tutorials.

 ##### Outcomes and Review